-Members Messrs Russell (chairperson) (formerly Mr Cole), Blair and Harty, also attended by invitation by the Chief Executive Officer of STC.
-Role To review the salary structure of the Executive of STC; to determine the salary structure of the contract staff and the Chief Executive having regard to appropriate benchmarks; and review the performance of the Chief Executive Officer.
+Dr Russell (chairperson), Messrs Blair and Harty (also attended by invitation by the Chief Executive Officer of STC).

+- To review the salary structure of the Executive of STC; - to determine the salary structure of the contract staff and the Chief Executive having regard to appropriate benchmarks; and - to review the performance of the Chief Executive Officer.